paul-sadface/nand2tetris/README.md

-In progress, finished project 03.
-Currently on 04.
-I have also included some explanations for some of the more complicated chips.
-E.g. PC.hdl in project 03.
+In progress.
+I have finished project 06 and am currently on 07.
+Many of the more complicated chips have comments hopefully explaining them if you need help.
+E.g. the CPU chip.